MileHacker Logo

 Weekend Getaway 2-3 days

 Day 1: Arrival & Bar Harbor Exploration: Arrive at Bangor (BGR) or Bar Harbor (BHB) airport, pick up your rental car, or get a transfer to Bar Harbor.
 Check into your Bar Harbor accommodation.
-Explore downtown Bar Harbor, visit the shops, and stroll along the Shore Path.
+Explore downtown Bar Harbor, visit the shops, and walk along the Shore Path.

 Day 2: Park Highlights & Carriage Roads: Morning hike: Choose Jordan Pond Path or the scenic Ocean Path.
 Afternoon: Rent bikes and explore a section of the car-free carriage roads.
 Evening: Experience Thunder Hole at high tide.
 Enjoy dinner.